ChristianPerry007/aws-cloud-security-demo/README.md

 ## Lessons Learned:

 I learned that hardcoding keys is BAD practice because anyone can get into your AWS environment since your keys are right there.
 After replicating this twice, securing your keys is very easy but the task can be tedious if you push your code in git and it discovers you're hardcoding your credentials because now you have to erase your history of doing so if you securely store them afterwards.
 It's best to default to using secret manager and secrets in general so there's no panic if credentials accidentally are leaked.
 I also learned TO NOT d and down arrow if you only mean to delete 1 commit.
-I did learn that ':q!' prevents the deleting of commit so that saved me the second time around because I almost made the first mistake again.
+I did learn that `:q!` prevents the deleting of commit so that saved me the second time around because I almost made the first mistake again.